This Help File Page was issued on 09/30/2017

 ▪Message ID - Use the Drop-Down Selection List to Choose the appropriate Predefined Message you want transmitted when the event occurs.

-✓Click the Save ("ü") icon to record the Notification entry.
+✓Click the Icon to record this Notification entry.

 •List button - Click this button to display the Panel Zones List View - a tabular view listing all of the currently defined Panel Zone records.